 The de novo cohort had a remarkably high prevalence of HER2-positive tumours (47.9%).
-This may contribute to the improved survival in this group, given previous reports of long-term responses to trastuzumab in a proportion of patients with HER2+ MBC (22).
+The number of HER2+ cases in this group may contribute to the improved survival seen with dnMBC, given previous reports of long-term responses to trastuzumab in a proportion of patients with HER2+ MBC (22).
 However, not all HER2+ patients received trastuzumab, reflective of the era during which POSH was recruited.
 In general, baseline tumour characteristics were adverse in the early relapse group, with the greatest proportion of T2/3, node-positive and LVI tumours.
 These features may account for the worse prognosis in this group.
 The late relapse group was marked by ER-positivity (84.2%, vs. 41.4% in the early12 group), node-negativity (31.4% vs. 16.2%) and smaller median tumour size (25mm vs 32mm).
-Despite this, they still had a shorter PDRS than those with de novo disease, indicating that chemotherapy-resistant clones play a role in the poorer prognosis of recurrent disease.
+Despite this, they still had a shorter PDRS than those with de novo disease, suggesting that chemotherapy or hormone therapy -resistant clones play a role in the poorer prognosis of recurrent disease.
 Future work to determine the differences at a genomic/transcriptonomic level between de novo and recurrent metastatic lesions may improve the precision of treatment for patients with recurrent disease.

 It has been hypothesized that there is a different pattern of metastatic spread between patients with primary and secondary metastatic breast cancer.
-In fact the de novo group had the highest proportion of widespread (bone, visceral and brain) metastases (26.3%), although this may be reflective of their longer survival and resultant time to allow dissemination.
+In fact the de novo group had the highest proportion of widespread (bone, visceral and brain) metastases during their disease course (26.3%), although this may be reflective of their longer survival and resultant time to allow dissemination.
+In addition, their widespread metastases may have produced symptoms that resulted in their de novo disease being detected with imaging at diagnosis.
 The prevalence of HER2-positivity in this group may also account for this.
-They had a broadly similar proportion of brain metastases to the early12 relapse group (39.5 and 38.6% respectively).
-The late relapse group was the least likely to develop brain metastases (24.3%).
-There is no evidence that the site(s) of distant disease explains the differing prognosis.(12) Of note, amongst patients with rMBC of the triple negative subtype, the development of brain metastases did not negatively impact PDRS, with a slight improvement in OS.
-It is presumed that the longer time to develop metastases (with a longer OS) resulted in a higher incidence of dissemination to the central nervous system.
-This challenges the previously held dogma of brain metastases being a dismal prognostic feature in young women with breast cancer.
+The late relapse group was the least likely to develop brain metastases during the course of their disease (24.3%); proportions were similar for the dnMBC and early12 groups (39.5 and 38.6% respectively).
+However, only one of the dnMBC patients (1.3%) had brain metastases at diagnosis, compared to 18.6% of the early12 group.
+This may reflect clinicians being more likely to perform a baseline CT brain in patients with recurrent, as opposed to newly diagnosed, breast cancer.
+Young age has previously been associated with an increased risk of brain metastases; the prevalence in this entire cohort was nearly a third (32.3%)(12).
+Clinicians should be vigilant for central nervous system symptoms in young women during follow-up for breast cancer.
+There is no clear evidence that the sites of distant disease explains the differing prognosis between relapse categories; it seems more likely that the underlying biology influences metastatic sites, which determines whether or not a patient presents with de novo disease.